ajhughesdev/ConnectFourApp/README.md

 2. Asychronous when using the `HttpClient` service to consume a web API

 3. A List populated with a retrievable value representing every playable space on the board and used for various dynamic UI elements throughout game play

+This it has been an interesting process to write the logic testing for win conditions while simultaneously attempting to implement several expected UI/UX elements.
+I've gained experience in writing services and learned of the importance of memory management.